 What is the Frauenkirche in Munich?

 Frauenkirche is Munich’s largest church and one of the most impressive ones.
-It houses the tombs of many members of the Royal Wittelsbach Family and also features the intriguing Devil’s Footprint.
+It houses the tombs of many Royal Wittelsbach Family members and features the intriguing Devil’s Footprint.

 What is the name of the oldest church in Munich?